Won: Ninth Circuit ruled that first-graders have First Amendment rights

-Little did she know her caring gesture would prompt a shocking overreaction from the school and a dangerous legal precedent that leaves children completely stripped of constitutional rights.
+Little did she know her caring gesture would prompt a shocking overreaction from the school and a dangerous legal precedent that threatened to leave children completely stripped of their constitutional rights.

 When B.B.’s classmate took the drawing home, her mother contacted the school, concerned that her daughter was being singled out for her race.
-In response, the school principal forced B.B. to apologize to her friend, banned her from drawing at school, and banned her from recess for two weeks.
+In response, the school principal forced B.B. to apologize, denied her two weeks of recess, and banned her from drawing at school from that point on.

-B.B. received no explanation of her supposed wrongdoing, and the friend for whom she drew the picture was puzzled by her apology.
-Not only was B.B. confused, the school never informed B.B.’s parents.
-They only learned of the situation a year later through another parent.
+B.B. received no explanation of her supposed wrongdoing, and the friend for whom she drew the picture was equally puzzled by the apology.
+The school never even informed B.B.’s parents—the family only learned of the situation nearly a year later through another parent.

-The school’s massive overreaction to a young child’s innocent drawing reflects a worrying trend of race obsession in public education that’s contrary to fostering a truly inclusive school environment that values each student as an individual.
+The school’s reaction to a child’s innocent drawing reflects a concerning trend of race obsession in public education—a fixation that runs contrary to fostering a truly inclusive school environment that values each student as an individual.

-But when B.B.’s mother filed a First Amendment lawsuit against the school district, the federal district court upheld the school’s actions.
-The court reasoned that, in the classroom, elementary school students simply have no First Amendment rights.
+B.B.’s mother filed a federal lawsuit against the school district to vindicate her daughter’s First Amendment rights.
+Initially, a federal district court upheld the school’s actions, reasoning that elementary school students simply have no First Amendment rights in the classroom.

 An elementary school is not a totalitarian environment in which students have no rights.
-The district court was wrong to claim otherwise and set a dangerous precedent, totally stripping elementary school students of their First Amendment rights.
+The district court was wrong to claim otherwise and set a dangerous precedent that would have totally stripped away the First Amendment rights of elementary school students.

-*Our client is a minor and is using the pseudonym B.B. for privacy.
+*PLF’s client is a minor using the pseudonym B.B. for privacy.

 What’s At Stake?